RicoVendritto/express-react-middleware/README.md

 # Business Card Middleware

 This repository is an exact clone of last night's [Express React Homework](https://git.generalassemb.ly/sei-nyc-cheetahs/express-react-middleware) repo.
-We're going to take your homework from last night and 1) add `morgan` and `body parser`, 2) add a middleware that simply logs `Hello, world!` when you visit the `localhost:3000/people` route (hint: don't forget `next()`), and 3) add a form on the fron end to create a new user and send that to the back end.
+We're going to take your homework from last night and 1) add `morgan` and `body parser`, 2) add a middleware that simply logs `Hello, world!` when you visit the `localhost:3000/people` route (hint: don't forget `next()`), and 3) add a form on the front end to create a new user and send that to the back end.

 *PLEASE NOTE:*